leymannx/drupal-disable-weight-on-multi-value-fields/README.md

-# Disable weight option for multi value fields for Drupal 7
+# Disable weight option for multi value fields in Drupal 7

 This module isn't writte by me.
 Brad Czerniak did it and shared the code: http://www.commercialprogression.com/post/how-remove-tabledrag-rearranging-multiple-value-field-widgets